 Day : 01: Arrival in Kathmandu (1,300 m/4,264 ft)

 Upon our arrival in Kathmandu, Himalayan Glacier will arrange to pick us up from the airport.
-We will then be transferred to Hotel Shanker or similar category hotel.
+We will then be transferred to Hotel Moonlight.
 We can either visit Himalayan Glacier’s office in Thamel or take a rest at our hotel room during the late afternoon.
-In the evening, a welcome dinner will be served to us in a traditional Nepali restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
-Overnight in Kathmandu.
+In the evening, there will be a welcome dinner hosted by Himalayan Glacier.
+For dinner, you will be served excellent Nepalese cuisine which will introduce you to the country's food culture.

 Day 02: Sightseeing in Kathmandu: Kathmandu Durbar Square, Pashupatinath Temple, Swayambhunath and Bauddhanath